15 haunted houses and attractions in and around Toronto

 Look for the heart outside the Italian restaurant Mamma Martino’s in Etobicoke and you’ve found this dilapidated house equipped with an outdoor corn maze, creepy dolls, and a garden of zombies.

-You’ll be led around these historic grounds by lantern on this eerie tour, where you’ll visit a haunted lighthouse, two military cemeteries by the Fort, and learn about the bloody Battle of York.
+You’ll be led around these historic grounds by lantern on this eerie tour, where you’ll visit a haunted lighthouse, the military burial ground by the Fort, and learn about the bloody Battle of York.

-Embark on this 19+ haunted heritage train ride from Uxbridge, where you’ll be told tales of ghosts and the like on this creepy two-hour train ride.
-Four course meal and dance party in the ghostly baggage car with a live DJ included.
+All aboard on this 19+ heritage train ride from Uxbridge where you'll be told ghost tales and more on the creepy 2.5-hour train ride.
+End the night with a dance party in the ghostly baggage car after your four-course dinner.

 Join the conversation Load comments